Land at Hunters Moon, Easton Lane, Chippenham, Wiltshire - Post-excavation Assessment

 Abstract

+This report records the results of an archaeological excavation.
+Archaeologically significant features were predominantly confined to two of the excavated areas: Area 1a and Area 2.
 Area 1a contained a ring ditch, which probably represented the remains of an earlier Bronze Age round barrow.
-A small quantity of re-deposited cremated human bone recovered from the ring ditch may have derived from a disturbed grave within its interior.
-The ring ditch was superimposed over an earlier, small oval / open ended enclosure gully of uncertain date or function.
+A small quantity of re-deposited cremated human bone recovered from the ditch may have derived from a disturbed grave within its interior.
+The ditch was superimposed over an earlier, small oval/open ended enclosure gully of uncertain date or function.
 Many small pits and postholes, some of which contained late prehistoric pottery, were distributed around these features.

 Area 2 contained an incomplete ring gully, which was associated with several postholes.
 These appeared to form the remains of a late prehistoric circular structure, or roundhouse.
 The ring gully contained another smaller curvilinear, or C-shaped gully of less certain function.
 Numerous other pits and postholes were also encountered in this area.
 Little dateable cultural material was recovered from the features, although prehistoric/late prehistoric pottery was present in small quantities.